Victoria Public Holidays

 In the past, these regions have included Bendigo (Bendigo Cup Holiday), Macedon Ranges (Kyneton Cup Day), Warrnambool and Moyne Shire (Warrnambool Cup Day), Geelong (Geelong Cup Day), Wodonga (Wodonga Gold Cup Day).

 Local regional holidays are set by local government and may be subject to change.
+These regional public holidays are often referred to as non-metropolitan holidays within Victoria.

 Disclaimer: The Victoria Public Holidays website is operated as a service to those looking to get an idea of when holidays are occurring.
 Whilst all care is taken to ensure the data presented on this site is accurate Victoria Public Holidays won’t be held accountable for inaccuracies within this website.
 It is recommended that visitors cross reference the info on this site with other Government websites also.